Excel Dependent Drop Down List (Create with Easy Steps)

 Data Validation Tool in Excel

-• Click on Data Validation.
-You will get the Data Validation dialogue box.
+• Click on Data Validation to open the Data Validation dialog box.

 • From the Allow option, select List.

-• In the Source box, enter the reference of the cell where you inserted the previous formula, with a HashTag (#) at the end.
+• In the Source box, enter the absolute reference to the cell containing the previous formula with a HashTag (#) at the end, here $L$5#.

 Data Validation Dialogue Box in Excel